ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 You can review the metadata/data dictionary on the About tab on the [data's homepage](https://data.sfgov.org/Geographic-Locations-and-Boundaries/San-Francisco-Basemap-Street-Centerlines).
 1 Freeways; 2 Highways; 3 Major Streets; 4 Secondary Streets; 5 Local Streets; 6 Freeway Ramps; 0 Private Streets

-Selecting our data based on the attribute information is a good way to explore and understand data, but it is only a temprary way to highlight data.
+Selecting our data based on the attribute information is a good way to explore and understand data, but it is only a temporary way to highlight data.
 To use differences in attribute data in a map, we'll need to work with the layer symbology.

 ## Symbolizing layers by attributes